git/git.github.io/rev_news/rev_news.md

 # Subscribe

-You can find a listing of all previous episodes on the [Git Rev News Archive](/rev_news/) page.
+You can find a listing of all previous editions on the [Git Rev News Archive](/rev_news/) page.

 Subscribe to Git Rev News by [RSS/atom](/feed.xml) or by signing up for the